versatica/mediasoup/worker/deps/catch/docs/command-line.md

 ## Breaking into the debugger
 <pre>-b, --break</pre>

-In some IDEs (currently XCode and Visual Studio) it is possible for Catch to break into the debugger on a test failure.
-This can be very helpful during debug sessions - especially when there is more than one path through a particular test.
+Under most debuggers Catch2 is capable of automatically breaking on a test failure.
+This allows the user to see the current state of the test during failure.

 <a id="showing-results-for-successful-tests"></a>
 ## Showing results for successful tests